adriaanbd/vitalstracker/README.md

-# Vital Tracker
+# Vitals Tracker

-> A vitals tracking web app to help you keep track of your weight, glucose, mood, temperature, systolic pressure and diastolic pressure.
+> A vitals tracking mobile web app to help you keep track of your weight, glucose, mood, temperature, systolic pressure and diastolic pressure.

 ![Images of All Screen Stacked Together](https://github.com/adriaanbd/vitalstracker/blob/development/screenshots/allscreens.png)